kimmykokonut/csnw-movie-filter/README.md

 - 📱 Responsive design works on mobile and desktop
 - 🎨 Material-UI components for a modern look
 - 📄 Pagination for better performance
+- 🗂️ Toggle between grid and list views on the index page for flexible browsing
 - 🔍 Clean and intuitive filtering interface

 ## 🏗️ Architecture